-When the transition period ends, the UK’s trade agreements will end, not just with the EU, but with non-EU countries with which the EU has trading agreements.
-The UK government is currently working to negotiate replacement trade agreements (further information is available here on current agreements).
-However, in the absence of a new agreement, trade with other World Trade Organization (WTO) members will take place on WTO terms when EU trade agreements cease to apply to the UK.
+When the transition period ended, the UK’s trade agreements also ended with non-EU countries with which the UK traded through EU trading agreements.
+The UK government is currently working to negotiate replacement trade agreements with non-EU countries (further information is available here on current agreements).
+However, in the absence of a replacement agreement, trade with other World Trade Organization (WTO) members will take place on WTO terms.

-The UK government has published a transition hub providing guidance to businesses during and after the transition period.
-This includes a letter to auditors and audit firms, as well as an interactive questionnaire for businesses and citizens to understand how they might be impacted.
+The UK government has published a transition hub providing guidance to businesses.
+This includes guidance for auditors and audit firms, as well as an interactive questionnaire for businesses and citizens to understand how they might be impacted.

-Understanding Brexit risk factors is now particularly important considering the additional risk of the global COVID-19 pandemic.
+Understanding Brexit risk factors is now particularly important considering the additional risk factors associated with COVID-19.
 Entities and auditors will need to analyse and understand the combined impact of these two significant economic events.

-- What are the potential areas of risk from Brexit?
+- What are the potential risk factors arising from Brexit?

-- How significant is the threat of material misstatement associated with these risks?
+- How significant is the risk of material misstatement associated with these risk factors?

 - Are there any risks exacerbated by the dual impact of Brexit and COVID-19?

-- What audit procedures need to be performed to respond to the levels of risk assessed?
+- What audit procedures need to be performed to respond to the levels of risk identified?

-We explore the following potential risk areas: industry specific risks, entity specific risks, uncertainties in estimates and forecasts, and other practical risks.
+We explore the following potential Brexit risk areas below: industry specific risks, entity specific risks, uncertainties in estimates and forecasts, and other practical risks.
 Further guidance on general ISA 315 risks can be found on the Audit and Assurance Faculty hub.

 The longer-term impact of Brexit on UK business is unclear and is likely to vary from entity to entity.
 While some industries and entities will face difficulties, others may benefit commercially.
-Certain industries are more likely to be impacted than others, for example, due to business models which rely on supply chains and customers located in the EU.
-Others may see indirect impacts, from knock-on delays in other industries and the general economic environment.
+Certain industries are more likely to be impacted than others, for example, those with business models which rely on supply chains and customers located in the EU.
+Others may be indirectly impacted, for example, by knock-on delays in other industries and the general economic environment.

-- Does the industry rely on fast turnaround imports or exports, for example, those trading in perishable goods such as food or pharmaceuticals, or ‘trend’ items with rapid obsolescence, like clothing?
+- Does the industry rely on fast turnaround of imports or exports, for example, those trading in perishable goods such as food or pharmaceuticals, or ‘trend’ items with rapid obsolescence, like clothing?
 Increased delays, for example due to customs compliance obligations at borders and ports could result in unsellable goods.
 The UK is phasing in full border controls for imports over a six-month period, which could ease some delays in the short term, although this may not be replicated in the EU.

 - Does the industry rely solely on EU supply chains, or are alternative suppliers available domestically or internationally?
 Supply chains can impact many aspects of a business model, from bottlenecks in production to increased costs of meeting customs compliance obligations, such as Rules of Origin documentation.
 This could particularly impact business operating on a just-in-time basis.
 These risk factors are likely to be exacerbated by ongoing delays in global supply chains and bottlenecks at UK ports of entry.

 - Does the industry rely on access agreements or licenses from the EU to operate or sell within the EU, for example, passporting arrangements for banks or rights to operate airlines between the UK/EU?
 Businesses will need to understand industry specific requirements to operate within EU territories.
 Some rights have been preserved, for example, traffic rights to fly to and from the UK and EU have been preserved.
 However, this is not the case for all industries.

 - How reliant is the sector on tax, grant funding or other incentives from the EU?
-Some sectors, for example, biomedical research, rely significantly on EU tax incentives for research and development.
+Some sectors, for example, biomedical research, rely significantly on EU grant funding and tax incentives for research and development.
 Understanding the impact of future funding plans may impact on the viability of such entities.

 - Is the industry dependent on general economic well-being?
-Industries such as hospitality, travel, entertainment and leisure tend to be impacted significantly by the general economy.
+Industries such as hospitality, travel, entertainment, and leisure tend to be impacted significantly by the general economy.
 Uncertainty over Brexit may impact the general economic environment combined with the impact of COVID-19, will likely lead to increased risks for such entities.
-These industries, for example, may be particularly affected by travel restrictions and if the UK is seen as an undesirable holiday destination for EU travellers.
+These industries, for example, may be particularly affected by travel restrictions and if the UK is seen as a less desirable holiday destination for EU travellers.

 - Does the industry typically depend on tight cash flow management?
 Restaurants, food and general retailers typically operate on narrow cash margins and have been particularly affected by COVID-19.
 Significant economic shocks may present major challenges to short term liquidity and potentially going concern.
 Increased costs due to Brexit customs arrangements could further erode narrow margins in these industries.